-Learning Outcomes The learner will: Assessment Criteria The learner can: Understand reasons for feeling confident 1.1.
-Identify a situation when s/he felt confident and how s/he behaved in this situation. and lacking confidence.
+Learning Outcomes The learner will: Assessment Criteria The learner can: Understand reasons for feeling confident and lacking confidence.
+1.1.
+Identify a situation when s/he felt confident and how s/he behaved in this situation.
 1.2.
 Identify a situation when s/he lacked confidence and how s/he behaved in this situation.
 1.3.
 Give an example of where s/he lacks confidence.
 1.4.
 Outline how our own behaviour can influence the ways in which other people view us.
 2. Understand effective participation in social situations.
 2.1 Identify social situations which make her/him feel uncomfortable and give reasons why.
-Social Situations: 2.2 Outline an example of behaviour which would be inappropriate in a social situation.
+2.2 Outline an example of behaviour which would be inappropriate in a social situation.
 2.3 Identify ways in which s/he could change her/his attitude and behaviour to participate more effectively in social situations.
 3. Understand ways to manage stress.
-3.1 State what makes her/him feel stressed 3.2 State how s/he deals with feeling stressed.
+3.1 State what makes her/him feel stressed.
+Varsian 2.1 600/8476/5 Page 96 of 962

+3.2 State how s/he deals with feeling stressed.
 3.3 Identify techniques which can help reduce stress.
 3.4 State ways in which these techniques can help her/him feel better.
 4. Be able to set goals for own 4.1 Identify one short term goal. development.
 4.2 Produce a straightforward action plan which identifies ways to meet the goal.
 4.3 Identify and record achievements which lead to attainment of the goal.
 4.4 Outline ways in which goal setting has contributed to own self confidence.